ruchitha007/WA/Project/08/README.md

 ## Grading

-In order to get full credit on the assignment you need to do stories totaling **at least 12 story points (which equals 75 assignment points)**.
+In order to get full credit on the assignment you need to do stories totaling **at least 12 story points**.
 Any story points you do beyond 12 will be applied as if they were assignment points (i.e., the conversion rate for any story point past 12 is 1 story point = 1 assignment point).
 You can submit additional stories totaling up to an additional 18 story points.
 In other words you can get up to 18 points of extra credit by doing a total of 30 story points. **We will only include 5 stories in the grading computation.**

 We plan to be stingy with the partial credit for partially implemented stories.
 A strategy that does fewer stories completely will fare better than a strategy that partially completes more stories.